 Sometimes this is the hardest part.
 Picking a major does not mean you are stuck in a specific career path forever.
 That is not the case, I promise.
 You always have options and flexibility to tailor your academic and post-academic career.

 Like I said earlier, Your degree is an asset to your skill set and experiences.
 Your degree does not define you.
 You define your degree so it is okay, encouraged and expected for you to commit.
+(Here are a few questions to help you start in the right direction.)

 What was your experience picking a major?
 How long did it take you to narrow down your options?
 Personally, I knew I wanted to study Liberal Arts and Marketing basically since I stepped on campus.
 That’s not everyone’s experience though.